codr7/eli/README.md

 ```

 ### Tests
-`check` may be used to validate that a block of code produces the expected value.
+`check` may be used to validate that a block of code produces the expected result.

 ```
 (check 1 2)